We practice what we preach

 It’s simple yet effective against online attacks as it prevents “infinite” guessing.

-A very well known rate limiting technique is CAPTCHA
+A very well known technique to prevent automated attacks is CAPTCHA

 Rate limiting often implements exponential backoff to keep increasing the time between guesses, eventually growing so large that it can take months or years between guesses.
 This completely eliminates guessing as no attacker will wait days or months between each guess.